in

 The top layer (or the layer that’s visible to the eye) is among the types of wood veneer surfaces that are 100% real and true pecan hardwood.
 There are, however, lower layers made out of wood-derived materials that support the top layer.

-This can be a mix of board and timber glued together and comprised of different materials, depending on who manufactures your pecan engineered wood.
+This can be a mix of board and timber glued together and comprised of different materials, depending on who manufactures your pecan-engineered wood.
 So yes, although it’s not 100% pure pecan hardwood flooring, to the naked eye, you can’t even tell.

-Here are some of the benefits of opting for pecan engineered wood:
+Here are some of the benefits of opting for pecan-engineered wood:

 Better Price: Although nothing quite takes the throne when it comes to authentic hardwood flooring, the reason why engineered hardwood is so commonly available is that the real thing can be quite expensive.

 It is also oftentimes available in a wide variety of different finishes.
-Pecan hardwood flooring has the appeal of looking distinct and timeless and this is the same look you’ll be able to achieve with engineered pecan wood.
+Pecan hardwood flooring has the appeal of looking distinct and timeless, and this is the same look you’ll be able to achieve with engineered pecan wood.

 It doesn’t expand or shrink as much as traditional hardwood does.
 This makes it very ideal for any new home renovations or if you happen to have underfloor heating at home that’s water-feed.

-Popular Types Of Pecan Wood Flooring
+Popular Types of Pecan Flooring

 The colors can range from gray to a very light blonde in the sapwood part and can go to a very rich reddish brown in its heartwood.
 There are also noticeable brown or blank ink-like swirls all throughout the wood planks produced.